Yerikmiller/maricutodb/README.md

 Can Delete Database with BackUp System.

-# To check the lastest Documentation versions visit:
+# To check the latest Documentation versions visit:

 http://maricuto.xyz/marticutodb